jolaleye/horizon-theme-vscode/README.md

 ```

 ### Sidebar contrast
-Horizon has a seamless appearance across the different elements of VS Code like the sidebar and editor.
-If you would like to add a border or tweak the background colors, you can do so in your editor's settings.
-Here is my recommendation, but feel free to use whatever colors you want.
+Horizon has a seamless appearance across the different elements of VS Code.
+If you would like to add borders or tweak background colors, you can do so in your editor's settings.
+The following is my recommendation for sidebar contrast, but feel free to use whatever colors you want.
 ```
 "workbench.colorCustomizations": {
   "activityBar.background": "#1E2028",